 He was named the 2016 Real Estate Lawyer of the Year by Who’s Who Legal.

 What do you enjoy most about your job at Cox, Castle & Nicholson?

-That I am not a litigator……more seriously the most rewarding part about being a real estate lawyer is that you see the physical fruit of your work.
-As a young lawyer at Union Mutual, I once visited a mortgage banking company in Chicago and when driving around the city the bankers would point out to me with pride the various projects that they had made “happen”.
+That I am not a litigator…more seriously the most rewarding part about being a real estate lawyer is that you see the physical fruit of your work.
+As a young lawyer at Union Mutual, I once visited a mortgage banking company in Chicago and when driving around the city the bankers would point out to me with pride the various projects that they had made “happen.”
 I thought to myself that is what I wanted to be able to do.
 Now when we have visitors I do the same in Los Angeles.

 How do you like to spend your time when you are not working?

 I am involved in so many outside organizations related to my work that I sometimes feel like I am always working – but in an enjoyable way.
-I have been involved in the ABA Real Property, Trust and Estate Law Section, the American College of Real Estate Lawyers, the Joint Editorial Board for Uniform Real Property Acts, various drafting committees for the Uniform Law Commission, the Anglo-American Real Property Institute, Bates College Alumni Council and, of course, the Maine Law School Foundation Board.
+I have been involved in the ABA Real Property, Trust and Estate Law Section, the American College of Real Estate Lawyers, the Joint Editorial Board for Uniform Real Property Acts, various drafting committees for the Uniform Law Commission, the Anglo-American Real Property Institute, Bates College Alumni Council and, of course, the University of Maine School of Law’s Foundation Board.
 I am the most rabid Los Angeles Clippers fan in Los Angeles.
 I support all manner of Bates College athletics, where I played football back in the day.
 I also had 2 children (Shayna and Ethan) play sports at Bates.

 What impact did Maine Law have in your life and career?